-Malnutrition is an extremely dangerous condition which can have irreversible consequences for a child’s development, leading to stunting.
+Last year, UNICEF screened more than 1.8 million children for malnutrition.
+Malnutrition is an extremely dangerous condition that can have irreversible consequences for a child’s development, leading to stunting.

 Poor nutrition can severely impair a child’s cognitive function and increase the risk of nutrition-related chronic diseases in adult life.